me-box/zestdb/README.md

 An API exists to support key/value storage and retrieval as well as times series storage and retrieval.

+**Todo:**

+* Token-based control of actions such as being able to observe a resource for fixed time periods or a number of times of usage etc. This will utilise the in-built HyperCat to describe and control what is in the backend storage and what can be accessed.

+* Factor out functionality into a stand-alone library and support other languages.

 ### Building

 #### to fix an issue with .pub being a reserved word in ReasonML